Alberta Record

 What changed

-• The Minister of Hospital and Surgical Health Services is added to the list of ministers authorized to administer grants.
+• Amends the Ministerial Grants Regulation to add the Ministers of Assisted Living and Social Services, Hospital and Surgical Health Services, and Primary and Preventative Health Services to the list of ministers authorized to administer grants.

 Why it matters